 - whether or not you smoke

-- occupation (for example, a manual laborer pays different premiums to an office worker)
+- occupation (for example, a manual labourer pays more than an office worker)

-- the time you choose to wait before receiving payment
+- how long you choose to wait before receiving payment.

-- A stepped premium starts out cheaper, but increases over time.
+- A stepped premium starts out cheaper, but goes up over time.

 - If you plan on sticking with the same provider, a level premium is better in the long term.

-This isn't an exhaustive list.
-Before committing to a policy you should compare product disclosure statements.
-You might also consider getting professional financial advice.
+This list isn't exhaustive.
+Before committing to a policy you should compare product disclosure statements (PDS).
+You could also consider getting professional financial advice.

-- Consider a non-cancellable policy, otherwise companies may reassess your health or other factors on each renewal, possibly raising your premiums or refusing to continue cover.
+- Consider a non-cancellable policy.
+Otherwise companies may reassess your health or other factors on each renewal, possibly raising your premiums or refusing to continue your cover.

-- Look for a policy with Guaranteed Future Insurability, a benefit that allows you to increase your level of cover without further underwriting.
-This is important if your circumstances change due to things like buying a home or having a child.
+- Look for a policy with 'guaranteed future insurability', a benefit that lets you increase your level of cover without further underwriting.
+This is important if your circumstances change because of things such as buying a home or having a child.

 - Offset clauses allow insurers to reduce payouts if you have other income (for example, sick pay or Centrelink benefits).
 Check the relevant section of the policy for details.

-- Some policies pay out if you're unable to perform your normal occupation.
-Others only pay if you can't perform any occupation for which you're suited by education, training or experience.
-Look out for policies that pay if you're unable to perform your regular occupation.
+- Some policies pay out if you're unable to do your normal job.
+Others only pay if you can't do any job for which you're suited by education, training or experience.
+Look out for policies that pay if you're unable to do your regular job.

-When taking out any insurance policy, you should check carefully the terms and conditions.
+When taking out any insurance policy, check the terms and conditions carefully.
 You should also check the way the key terms of the policy are defined.

-When Nick had an incident, the company refused his claim because they had defined his assessable income as being based on his taxable income.
-Sadly for the year in question, Nick had no taxable income.
+When Nick suffered an incident, the company refused his claim because they had defined his assessable income as being based on his taxable income.
+Sadly, for the year in question, Nick had no taxable income.
 Instead, his income that year came from a legitimate repayment of money he'd lent to the family company in previous years.

-Nick had seen no mention of 'taxable income' being the basis of assessing the insured's income.
-Luckily he was able to use an independent claims assessor to help negotiate with the insurer and eventually reach a compromise.
+Nick had seen no mention of "taxable income" being the basis of assessing what he would get from the insurer.
+Luckily, he was able to use an independent claims assessor to help negotiate with the insurer and reach a compromise.